miRackModular/ImpromptuModular/README.md

 ![IM](res/img/FoundryBlockDiag.jpg)

 Here are some further details on the different functions of the sequencer.
+It is also strongly recommended to read the section [general concepts](#general-concepts) for more relevant information that is not repeated here.
 For an overview of the sequencer's functionality, please see Omri Cohen's [Foundry tutorial](https://www.youtube.com/watch?v=56w_mlNlKE4) (the tutorial was made with a previous version of Foundry wherein the main SEQ/SONG switch had an alternate behavior).
-It is also recommended to see the section above on [resets, clocks and run states](#clk_rst_run).

 * **CLK**: The clock inputs for each track.
 When the input is unconnected in a track, the track automatically uses the clock source of the preceding track (indicated by arrows above each clock input).
 It is good practice that the clock for track A be connected as directly as possible to the main clock source, and when a chained series of clock modules are used, the clock input of track A should be connected to a clock output from the *first* clock module of the chain.